naveenailawadi/Protegy/README.md

 - get the basics down before you do anything
     - [Free Code Camp Intro Tutorial](https://www.youtube.com/watch?v=rfscVS0vtbw&ab_channel=freeCodeCamp.org)
 - reference for basic python concepts: [Corey Schafer Python Beginner Concepts Tutorials](https://www.youtube.com/playlist?list=PL-osiE80TeTskrapNbzXhwoFUiLCjGgY7)
+    - note: you can do all of these for an in-depth understanding of them
+    - much of this information will be picked up along your programming career, so I would not expect everyone to focus on learning it early on as it is quite dry
 - work with dictionaries and return the juice type from a function
     - review functions: [Corey Schafer Functions Tutorial](https://www.youtube.com/watch?v=9Os0o3wzS_I)
     - dictionaries: